Updated 7 days ago

 Summary:

-When reviewing a risky application, admins must decide whether to temporarily block access to the app or disable the app across all tenants.
-This post outlines the two ways of blocking user access (deactivation and disabling user sign-in to apps), with step-by-step actions and bulk operations.
-It explains the differences, how each option impacts application access, and when to use them.
+When reviewing a risky application, admins must decide whether to temporarily block access to the app or disable it across all tenants.
+This post outlines two ways to block user access (deactivation and disable user sign-ins to apps), with step-by-step actions and bulk operations.
+It explains the differences between these options, how each affects application access, and when to use them.

 Applications in Microsoft Entra ID are central to day-to-day operations in Microsoft 365.
 Along with Microsoft-managed apps, tenants rely on custom applications and third-party SaaS apps to support business-specific needs.
 Managing these applications effectively is essential to protect resources and maintain security.

 When such applications become risky or unused, admins often consider deleting them.
-However, deletion permanently removes the app’s configuration, including permissions, secrets, and integrations.
+However, deleting the app permanently removes its configuration, including permissions, secrets, and integrations.
 Although app restoration is possible, it is available for only 30 days.
-After the duration, the app will be permanently deleted and can’t be restored.
+After the duration, the app will be permanently deleted and cannot be restored.

 In such cases, blocking access to the app is a safer approach, as it prevents usage while preserving all configurations.
-You can reactivate anytime and you will get back all the existing permissions, certificates, secrets, etc.
+You can reactivate at any time and regain all existing permissions, certificates, secrets, etc.

-Admins can restrict access to application in two ways:
+Admins can restrict access to the application in two ways:

 • Deactivating the application – It is used to stop access to the app across all tenants.